 The typical Times of the Islands edition features a collection of works which often includes an article or two on nature or the environment, the fascinating and historical Astrolabe newsletter from the Turks and Caicos National Museum, and features on what’s new in culture and lifestyle.

-The local Turks and Caicos Hotel and Tourism Association creates the annual hardbound Destination Turks and Caicos book, which is distributed throughout hotel and waiting rooms across the country.
+The local Turks and Caicos Hotel and Tourism Association creates the annual Destination Turks and Caicos book, which is distributed throughout hotels and waiting rooms across the country.

 The book is a great reference for everything related to tourism, with details on accommodations, dining, shopping, professional services, and more.

 Real Estate Magazine

 The Turks and Caicos Real Estate Association (TCREA) produces a biannual magazine which is great for those interested in moving to or investing in the Turks and Caicos.

 The magazine lists hundreds of available properties in the country, along with features on purchasing, investing, home building, and other real estate considerations.

 Discover Magazine is another glossy magazine geared towards tourism in the Turks and Caicos, with information on activities, accommodations, dining, and shopping.
 Discover Magazine is annual, and there are editions for several Caribbean countries including Bermuda, Aruba, the Cayman Islands, and the US Virgin Islands.

 Discover Magazine is handed out to guests flying on many American Airlines and United Airlines flights departing from cities such as Miami, New York, Charlotte, and Philadelphia.